What Glue Can I Use for Tooth Gems?

 Application methods vary depending on the gem type and professional or DIY approach.

-Generally, the gem is attached using a dental-grade adhesive, cured under a UV light to ensure durability.
+The gem is attached using a dental-grade adhesive, cured under a UV light to ensure durability.

 The best and safest option is dental composite resin.